Privasea/concrete/backends/concrete-cpu/implementation/README.md

 ### Setting RUSTFLAGS

-As mentionned before the `concrete-cpu` project aims to use moderns CPU features, to be sure to activate all that is available in your machine you can export the following rust flags:
+As mentioned before the `concrete-cpu` project aims to use moderns CPU features, to be sure to activate all that is available in your machine you can export the following rust flags:

 ```
 export RUSTFLAGS="-C target-cpu=native"